ManifoldRG/P.A.L./README.md

 ## 🤔 What can P.A.L do?

-Here is a video showcasing the capabilities of a personal agent for an AI startup founder that we built within 36 hours
+Here is a video showcasing the capabilities of a personal agent for an AI startup founder, that we built within 36 hours